/)

 - 1Get in the right mindset

 Joining the Army is a big step — and one you can prepare for.
-Looking after your health now will give you the best chance of success, not just at assessment but throughout your training and career.
-Here are some simple ways to get started.
+Looking after your health now will give you the best chance of success, not just at assessment, but throughout your training and career.

 - 2Eat well

 Fuel your body with the right food.
-A balanced diet helps you feel energised, stay focused, and reach your fitness goals.
+A balanced diet will help you feel energised, stay focused, and reach your fitness goals.
 It also supports a healthy BMI — which you’ll need to pass.
 There are plenty of guides out there to help you get inspired and stay on track.

 - 3Keep it up

-Passing your fitness test is just the beginning.
-You’ll need to keep up your fitness while you wait for your start date, so you arrive ready to take on training.
+Passing your British Army fitness test is just the beginning.
+You’ll need to keep up your fitness while you wait for your start date, so you’ll arrive ready to take on training.
 The Army is physically demanding — but with regular activity, you’ll be ready for it.

 - 4Stop smoking